masashitsubaki/CPI_prediction/README.md

 ## Usage

-We provides two major scripts:
+We provide two major scripts:

 - code/preprocess_data.py creates the input tensor data of compound-protein interactions (CPIs) for processing with PyTorch from the original data